Co-operators General Insurance Company Reports 2020 Fourth Quarter and Year End Results

 FOURTH QUARTER REVIEW

-DWP for the year increased by 13.9% to $3,752.4 million, compared to $3,295.9 million in 2018.
-The increase was driven by higher average premiums across all lines of business and geographical regions and to a lesser extent, increases in policies and vehicles in force in Ontario.
+DWP for the year increased by 4.2% to $3,909.9 million, compared to $3,752.4 million in 2019.
+The increase was driven by higher average premiums due to targeted rate adjustments across all lines of business and geographical regions.

-Excluding the MYA, the combined ratio improved by 4.1 percentage points from 105.2% in 2018 to 101.1% in 2019, largely the result of premium growth coupled with fewer major event losses.
-Other operating expenses increased over the prior year by $145.9 million resulting in an increase to the expense ratio by 0.7 percentage points.
-Increases in other expenditures were primarily due to higher commissions and advisor compensation in line with premium growth in the year.
+Excluding the MYA, the combined ratio improved by 6.1 percentage points from 101.1% in 2019 to 95.0% in 2020, largely the result of premium growth coupled with lower frequency of current accident year claims, partially offset by unfavourable claims development on prior year accident claims.
+While other operating expenses increased over the prior year by $66.8 million, the expense ratio declined by 0.9 percentage points, as premium growth outpaced operating expenses during the year.

-The Company's capital position remains strong, as the Minimum Capital Test for Co-operators General was 209% at December 31, 2019, well above the internal and regulatory minimum requirements.
+Co-operators General's capital position remains strong, as the Minimum Capital Test for Co-operators General was 232% at December 31, 2020, well above the internal and regulatory minimum requirements.
+We continue to closely monitor capital levels in response to the changing economic environment as it relates to the COVID-19 pandemic.

 ABOUT CO-OPERATORS GENERAL INSURANCE COMPANY

-With assets of more than $7.4 billion, Co-operators General is a leading Canadian multi-product insurance company.
+With assets of more than $8.2 billion, Co-operators General is a leading Canadian multi-product insurance company.
 Co-operators General is part of The Co-operators Group Limited, a Canadian co-operative.
 Through its group of companies, it offers home, auto, life, group, travel, commercial and farm insurance, as well as investment products.
-The Co-operators is ranked as #1 among Corporate Knights' Best 50 Corporate Citizens in Canada and lists among the Best Employers in Canada by Kincentric.
+The Co-operators is well known for its community involvement and its commitment to sustainability.
+The Co-operators is ranked as one of the Corporate Knights' Best 50 Corporate Citizens in Canada and is listed among the Best Employers in Canada by Kincentric (formerly AON).
 For more information, visit www.cooperators.ca.

 Co-operators General Class E, Series C Preference Shares trade under ticker symbol CCS.PR.C on the Toronto Stock Exchange (TSX).
 Further information can be found at www.cooperators.ca.